Ekko Build Guide by Ekko Rush B Guides

 Laning Phase: 6/10 Well...
 Ekko is melee, but his trade are quite good and farming is made easier with your passive.

 Items: 8/10 The Items currently synergise well with Ekko.
-The only problem is that many Items such as Lich Bane, Gunblade or Rabadons cost super much, so being ahead is needed.
+The only problem is that many Items such as Lich Bane, Gunblade or Rabadons cost super much, so being ahead is very useful.

-Runes: 7/10 Some runes Ekko uses were nerfed in 8.16, which makes it a little bit harder for him to burst someone, especially when behind.
+Runes: 7/10 Many runes Ekko uses were nerfed in 8.16, which makes it a little bit harder for him to burst someone, even more when behind.

 Creation of this Guide